-Besides the general powers granted to it by law and the Company's Articles of Association, as at the date of the Draft Response Document, the Managing Partner has been granted the following authorisations by general meetings of the shareholders, as follows:
+Besides the general powers granted to it by law and the Company's Articles of Association, as at the date of the Response Document, the Managing Partner has been granted the following authorisations by general meetings of the shareholders, as follows:

-Date of the general meeting Purpose of the delegation of authority or authorisation granted by the general meeting to the Managing Partner Limit Duration Use Combined General Meeting of 20 May 2021 employees and corporate officers of the Company and of 6% of the share capital as at the date of the of the General Meeting 50 (with a specific limit of 0.74% for the Company's executives) 38 months Share capital increases of 160,389 Shares resulting from the exercise of Stock Options.
+Date of the general meeting Purpose of the delegation of authority or authorisation granted by the general meeting to the Managing Partner Limit Duration Use Combined General Meeting of 20 May 2021 Options to subscribe or purchase shares granted to the employees and corporate officers of the Company and of affiliated companies (resolution no. 23) 6% of the share capital as at the date of the of the General Meeting 73 (with a specific limit of 0.74% for the Company's executives) 38 months Share capital increases of 160,389 Shares resulting from the exercise of Stock Options.
+Free share awards granted to the employees and corporate officers of the Company and of affiliated companies (resolution no. 24) 2% of the share capital as at the date of the decision to grant 38 months None

-50 To be deducted from the total maximum nominal amount for capital increases of €70 million set by the 29th resolution approved by the Combined General Meeting of 19 May 2022.
+73 To be deducted from the total maximum nominal amount for capital increases of €70 million set by the 29th resolution approved by the Combined General Meeting of 19 May 2022.